The Bankrate promise

 One of the best ways to make money on sports betting is to bet on the house – by investing in it!

 Sports betting is rapidly growing in popularity.
-More than half of U.S. states have legalized it, and 14 more were actively working on legislation to legalize it as of mid-2021, according to the American Gaming Association.
+More than half of U.S. states have legalized it, and 6 more were actively working on legislation to legalize it as of January 2022, according to the American Gaming Association.
 Industry revenues were up 46.6 percent in the first 11 months of 2023, reaching $9.2 billion, according to the AGA.
 Americans wagered more than $106 billion on sports through the end of November in 2023. .

 Here are five ways you can get in the game to invest in the hot sports betting market.